-So the other night I come home late and I couldn’t find Mocha–finally after a few panicked moments she rises from under the deck–it was dark so I didn’t really inspect it.
+So the other night I come home late, and I couldn’t find Mocha–finally, after a few panicked moments she rises from under the deck–it was dark, so I didn’t inspect it.
 The next day I checked it out–here she has made a little nest for herself under the deck.
 She has dug a hole and has a nice sized spot for her to hang out under the protection of the deck.

 The next time you start obsessing about what someone should do, or what you think is best–stop and think is this another dog house situation?
 Am I taking on someone else’s stuff that they can handle?
 Separating your stuff from their stuff will help you live happier.

 Join the mailing list for weekly wisdom and updates.